Kuifje02/vrpy/docs/solving_options.rst

 where :math:`k` is a parameter that increases iteratively.

 For each of these heuristic pricing strategies, if a route with negative reduced cost is found, it is fed to the master problem.
 Otherwise, the sub problem is solved exactly.
-Also, note that these strategies can be combined: for example, it is possible to solve the subproblem heuristically with
+Also, note that these strategies can be combined: for example, it is possible to solve the sub problem heuristically with
 `cspy` (option :math:`1`), with a bounded number of stops (option :math:`2`).